Get Started

 Hosting signatures appear when multiple domains share IP addresses, nameservers, or hosting providers in unusual clusters.
 Even dedicated IPs on the same C-block can raise flags when paired with other footprints.
 Google’s crawlers map server relationships at scale, spotting patterns invisible to individual site owners.

 WHOIS patterns emerge from privacy services, registrar choices, and registration dates that cluster suspiciously.
 Registering twenty domains on the same day through one provider creates an obvious thread.
-Historical WHOIS data remains searchable even after privacy shields go up.
+And historical WHOIS data remains searchable even after privacy shields go up.
+The records pre-2018 are still sitting in commercial archives whether you want them to be or not.

 When a PBN Makes Sense (And When It Doesn’t)